UA-RCL/ua-rcl.github.io/_members/joshua-mack.md

 ---

 Joshua Mack received the B.Sc. in Electrical and Computer Engineering as well as B.Sc. in Mathematics from the University of Arizona in 2017.
-He is currently a doctoral candidate in the Electrical and Computer Engineering Program at the University of Arizona.
+In 2024, he received his PhD in the Electrical and Computer Engineering Program at the University of Arizona.

-His research interests span topics within reconfigurable and FPGA systems, emerging architectures, and the design of abstractions to enable productive, intelligent workload partitioning across heterogeneous embedded systems.
+His research interests span topics within reconfigurable and FPGA systems, emerging neuromorphic architectures, and the design of abstractions to enable productive, intelligent workload partitioning across heterogeneous embedded systems.